"Healthy society" is a topic and challenges often undertaken as part of social innovation

 - Social innovations - trends, challenges, success story - Katarzyna Ociepka - Miąsik, ROPS

-- Uni - a universal, waterproof and innovative rain jacket designed to take into account the needs of people with mobility disabilities in a wheelchair. - Joanna Krokosz, Academy of Fine Arts
+- Uni - universal, waterproof and innovative rain jacket designed to meet the needs of people with physical disabilities in a wheelchair. - Joanna Krokosz, Academy of Fine Arts

-- How to lie and work - Alicja Łagodzińska, The Lying and I Work Foundation
+- How to lie down and work? - Alicja Łagodzińska, Leżę i Prackuje Foundation

 - INNOTEXTIL - clothing supporting rehabilitation - Bożena Groborz, ASP

-- Helpful Eye - Perfect support for the blind - Piotr Witek, Institute of Regional Development Foundation
+- Helpful Eye - Perfect support for a blind person - Piotr Witek, Foundation Institute for Regional Development

-- Integrative medicine - an innovative combination of East and West for better health care - Kamila Mitka, Monika Rybicka, Collegium Medicum UJ
+- Integrative medicine - an innovative combination of East and West for better health care - Kamila Mitka, Monika Rybicka, Collegium Medicum of the Jagiellonian University

 - Creating a new paradigm of well-being and health - Ewa Danuta Białek, Institute of Psychosynthesis

-- Hocare 2.0 project - innovative solutions in home care - Dorota Leśniak, Marshal's Office of the Lesser Poland Voivodeship
+- Project Hocare 2.0 - innovative solutions in the field of home care - Dorota Leśniak, Marshal's Office of the Małopolska Region

 Introduction to the session